rblod/CMEMS_AGRIF/tools/SIREN/src/docsrc/2_quickstart.md

 /
 ~~~~~~~~~~~

+@note you could define sub domain with coarse grid indices or with coordinates.

 Let's get describe this namelist.<br/>
 First we have the **namlog** sub-namelist.
 This sub-namelist set parameters of the log
 file.<br/>
 All the parameters of this sub-namelist have default value, so you could let it
 empty, as done here.<br/> This will create a log file named *create_coord.log*

+## namcfg
 The **namcfg** sub-namelist defines where found SIREN configuration files.<br/>
 - The variable configuration file defines standard name, default interpolation method,
 axis,... to be used for some known variables.<br/>
 Obviously, you could add other variables to those already list, in this file.
 - The dimension configuration file defines dimensions allowed.
+- The dummy configuration file defines useless dimension or variable. these dimension(s) or variable(s) will not be processed.

-@note You could find the generic version of those configuration files in the directory *NEMOGCM/TOOLS/SIREN/cfg*.
+@note You could find the generic version of those configuration files in the directory *SIREN/cfg*.

+## namsrc
-The **namcrs** sub-namelist set parameters of the wide
+The **namsrc** sub-namelist set parameters of the coarse/source
-coordinates file, as path to find it, and NEMO periodicity of the wide grid.<br/>
+coordinates file name, path to find it, and the NEMO periodicity of the grid.<br/>

 @note the NEMO periodicity could be choose between 0 to 6:
 <dl>